lithnet/access-manager-docs/help-and-support/app-pages/access-manager-agent-policies-windows-page.md

 #### Enable RapidLAPS for login

-When configured, this setting will add a "Login with Lithnet RapidLAPS" tile to the Windows lock screen, allowing login to the local administrator account via Access Manager.
+When configured, this setting will add a "Login with Lithnet RapidLAPS" tile to the Windows login screen, allowing login to the local administrator account via Access Manager.

 #### Enable RapidLAPS for elevation

-When configured, this setting will add an "Elevate with Lithnet RapidLAPS" tile to the Windows UAC prompt, allowing elevation of applications, installers, and system actions with the local administrator account via Access Manager.
+When configured, this setting will add an "Elevate with Lithnet RapidLAPS" tile to the Windows admin elevation prompt, allowing elevation of applications, installers, and system actions with the local administrator account via Access Manager.

 #### User prompts